Design and Graphics

-Ryan Crane has been skating parks of all styles and materials for over 20 years, giving him a unique perspective on what works and what doesn’t inside a skate park.
-Bringing that experience along with his design talents to Hunger provides an outstanding opportunity for cities to benefit from all of Ryan’s experience.
+Ryan Crane has been skating parks of all styles and materials for over 20 years, giving him a unique perspective on what works and what doesn’t inside a skatepark.
+Ryan brings that experience, along with his design talents, to every job at Hunger Skateparks.
 With state of the art technological computer training and the best equipment available, Ryan delivers the finest designs and schematic drawings in the industry.

-Ryan is also an advocate for skateparks in Oklahoma, and is actively fundraising for a new park in his hometown of Bartlesville, OK.
-Check out their Facebook Page and fundraising gear to support the cause.
+Ryan is also an advocate for skateparks in Oklahoma, and has successfully raised the money needed for a new park in his hometown of Bartlesville, OK which is planned to be built in 2019.

-Ryan Smith is a leader in Indiana skateboarding, a main figurehead in Bloomington skatepark advocacy, and a craftsman with a design background.
+Ryan Smith is a leader in Indiana skateboarding, a main figurehead in Bloomington skatepark advocacy, and a skatepark craftsman with a design background.
 His background as a skate shop owner and skateboarder hub gives us insight into lasting designs that integrate all styles of skating.
-Ryan is currently leading the design team on the Bloomington Switch Yard Skatepark design, a complicated design off the B-line and in a flood plain.
+Ryan was on the design team of the Bloomington Switchyard Skatepark project, a complicated design off the B-line and in a flood plain.

-The above team members highlight the design crew and include only a few of the people that have helped us over the years to build and design parks.
-Hunger Skateparks owes a huge thanks to the many dedicated and skilled skateboarder park builders and designers on our crew that help make our efforts successful.
-And because we have participated in many community builds, this should also include community members from all projects who live in the skatepark community and continue to advocate for skateparks and skateboarding.
+Hunger Skateparks owes a huge thanks to the many dedicated and skilled skateboarders, park builders, and designers on our crew (past, present & future) that help make our efforts successful.
+Because we have participated in many community builds, we also want to express our gratitude for the community members and public officials who went beyond the call of duty to help bring a skatepark to their town, and continue to advocate for skateparks and skateboarding.